BU-Spark/CS506Spring2021Repository/LatinX Republican Support/LatinX_Republican_Support:_Deliverable_0.md

 ## Questions to be answered:

-1. Is there a significant change in voting patterns in the LatinX communities from 2016 to 2020?
+1. How has support for Trump shifted across LatinX sub-groups from 2016 to 2020?

-2. Which LatinX subgroup displayed significant change, if any, in their voting results from 2016 to 2020?
+2. What is the breakdown of LatinX sub-groups in their support for Democratic vs. Republican candidates?
 Which communities did not show significant change?

 3. Did changes in the LatinX community voting patterns from 2016 to 2020 show a significant impact on the overall result of Massachusetts’ election results in 2020?